ibm-cloud-docs/dl/getting-started.md

 # Getting started with IBM Cloud Direct Link Dedicated
 {: #get-started-with-ibm-cloud-dl}

-Use IBM Cloud Direct Link to connect your on-premises resources to your cloud resources seamlessly.
+Use IBM Cloud Direct Link to seamlessly connect your on-premises resources to your cloud resources.
 The speed and reliability of Direct Link lets you extend your organization’s data center network and offers more consistent, higher-throughput connectivity&mdash;without touching the public internet.

-IBM introduces a new Direct Link Dedicated release for VPC&mdash;the first of our "next generation" Direct Link offerings.
+IBM introduces a new release of Direct Link Dedicated now suporting VPC resources&mdash;the first of our "next generation" Direct Link offerings.
 Currently, this "limited availability" release only services the North America geography (Washington, D.C. and Dallas markets) with more locations being rolled out in 2020.

 Highlights include: